-If you want to start building short sentences in German, you need to understand how to conjugate German verbs.
-This way, you can make sure that the message which you are trying to send is adequately understood.
-But what might sound a bit tricky at first, can quickly turn out as an easy task.
+To start building short sentences in German, you must understand how to conjugate German verbs.
+This way, you can ensure that the message you are trying to send is adequately understood.
+But what might initially sound a bit tricky can quickly become an easy task.
 Let’s get to know more as follows.

-As like as in English, the primary form of a verb is the infinitive.
-For German, this means that the verb appears typically with the ending “-en” or “-n”.
-For instance, in the word lernen (to study).
+Like in English, the primary form of a verb is the infinitive.
+For German, this means that the verb typically appears with the ending “-en” or “-n”, for instance, in the word lernen (to study).

 Now, the verb stem receives the appropriative ending for every person: